Tuesday, November 18, 2008

 Regarding 2 Corinthians, how do I apply this to myself?

 In all of the Christian reading I have done, there have been a few times when I read a particular chapter of a Christian book and knew Christ had a lesson for me to apply all my days.
 One such time was when I read one of the introduction chapters of The Sermon on the Mount, by Dr. Martyn Lloyd-Jones.
 He gave two key to principles for studying the Bible.
-First, always take a verse in the context of the passage or even the entire chapter or book.
-And second, look at the spirit, not the letter.
+First, always take a verse in the context of the passage, and take that passage in the context of the entire chapter and book.
+Second, discern the spirit rather than harping on the letter.

 I just learned that he probably got the second point from 2 Corinthians 3:6.
 This is helpful for me when studying Paul since his writing sometimes contains poor semantics, and he can go off on tangents.
 Yet just as he told people in the church that they were a letter from Christ written with the Spirit of the living God (2 Corinthians 3:3), Paul was a man inspired by the Spirit of the living God, and God's messages are found in his writing.